Immune Regulation in Inflammation and Cancer

 The immunoregulatory function of Treg cells is a major focus of the laboratory’s research.
 We have demonstrated the non-redundant requirement for the transcription factor BACH2 in Treg development (Nature 2013).
 Our findings provided a model of early Treg lineage commitment and explained why genetic polymorphisms at the human BACH2 locus are associated with autoimmune and allergic diseases.
 We established a now widely-accepted molecular model of how BACH2 functions in lymphocytes (Nat Immunol 2016; reviewed in Igarashi, Kurosaki and Roychoudhuri, Nat Rev Immunol 2017).
 Our research contributed to the discovery of a new human disease called BACH2-related Immunodeficiency and Autoimmunity (Afzali et al., Nat Immunol 2017).
 This has led to identification and improved management of patients with BRIDA.
 We showed that BACH2 promotes Treg-mediated cancer immunosuppression (J Clin Invest 2015).
 We have subsequently developed cell-based reporter assays for BACH2 function (Scientific Reports 2020), enabling a drug discovery programme in collaboration with Cancer Research UK Therapeutic Discovery Laboratories.

 Our group showed that a distal enhancer at the prominent human autoimmune/allergic disease risk locus at chromosome 11q13.5 restricts gut inflammation by promoting expression of the TGF-b docking receptor GARP on Treg cells, revealing a novel mechanism of immune regulation in the gut (Nature 2020).
 We showed that quiescent cells marked by high levels of BACH2 expression are required for maintenance of Treg responses over time (Grant et al., J Exp Med 2020).
 We showed that CCR8 expression marks Treg cells with highly suppressive function in tumours but that it is dispensable for their accumulation and suppressive function (Immunology 2021).
+We have shown that CD4+ Tconv cells acquire counterregulatory suppressive functions upon therapeutic depletion of Treg cells, resulting in resistance to Treg-depleting therapies (Whiteside et al., Sci Immunol 2023).
+Our interest in targeting the immunosuppressive functions of Treg cells within tumours has led to a number of translational collaborations including an industrial collaboration with F-Star Therapeutics.

 T cell maintenance and dysfunction